microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 position.
 For example, "HRESULT foo(X\<Y\> x)" instantiates the parameterized type named by "X" with the type “Y" as its first and only type argument.

-Unparameterized WinRT interfaces and delegates are assigned GUIDs to uniquely identify the underlying interface from other interfaces on the same object.
+Unparameterized xlang interfaces and delegates are assigned GUIDs to uniquely identify the underlying interface from other interfaces on the same object.
 Parameterized interfaces (eg IVector\<T\>) and delegates (eg EventHandler\<T\>) are instead assigned a parameterized interface ID (PIID) - a GUID uniquely